Germany's Greens lurch left in bid to beat Merkel

 Jaeger said the Greens' leftward move was probably essential if they wanted to return to power with their preferred partners, the SPD.
 The SPD has struggled in polls and would win just 28 percent while the Greens are currently at 14 percent.

-Together the center-left is polling 42 percent, just behind the 44 percent for Chancellor Angela Merkel's conservatives and their Free Democrat (FDP) allies.
-While neither the center-right nor the center-left will likely win a majority, analysts expect Merkel to form another "grand coalition" with the SPD.
+Together the centre-left is polling 42 percent, just behind the 44 percent for Chancellor Angela Merkel's conservatives and their Free Democrat (FDP) allies.
+While neither the centre-right nor the centre-left will likely win a majority, analysts expect Merkel to form another "grand coalition" with the SPD.

 "For a whole generation of Greens leaders, this is their last chance to get back into power and become ministers.
 They want it badly," he added.